web-dave/webdave.de/src/assets/posts/stackblitz.md

-<strong>I love Stackblitz</strong>
+<strong>I love StackBlitz</strong>

-Stackblitz is an awesome tool for sharing live examples and prototypes.
+StackBlitz is an awesome tool for sharing live examples and prototypes.
 But you can do even more.
-With Stackblitz, you can kick off a GitHub Repository with no effort.
+With StackBlitz, you can kick off a GitHub Repository with no effort.
 And you can run unit tests, too.

-Here I wanna show how you can run your Karma/Jasmine tests in Stackblitz.
+Here I wanna show how you can run your Karma/Jasmine tests in StackBlitz.

 But first things first.

-### What is Stackblitz?
+### What is StackBlitz?

-Stackblitz is an online editor based on Visual Studio Code.
+StackBlitz is an online editor based on Visual Studio Code.
 You can use the same keyboard shortcuts which are available in your local installation.

 #### my favourite key bindings